riboseinc/jekyll-theme-open-project-helpers/README.md

 Jekyll plugin for the Open Project gem-based Jekyll theme by Ribose.

-Currently, its functionality includes filtered tag page generation for open software and specification indexes on an open hub site.
+It provides the data reading and page generation capabilities required by the theme.

+Currently it enables such features as tag-based filtering of open software and specification indexes, unified blog index, fetching open project/software/specification data from their repos.